Interfacial friction dictates long-range force propagation in tissues: Results

-In our experiments, we also observed the slowdown of propagation and decay in the peak magnitude for durations longer than several tens of minutes.
-This deviation at the later stage from the simple surface stress results could also be explained by our theory if the spatial distribution and dynamics of the surface stress field $S(r,t)$ is modeled in more complete ways partly taking into account biomechanical activities as follows.
+Interested readers can refer to Figure \ref{fig:s-dep}B for a comparison of the propagation dynamics under several simple forms of $S(r)$.
+The nature of propagation dynamics is well preserved under other forms of $S(r)$ but the propagating profiles are distinct from the peak profiles found with $S(r)\sim 1/r^q$.

-For instance, we consider that there exist a cut off length $l$ in radial space beyond which the gel surface does not feel the impact from cells anymore.
-This is possible when the intercellular cues far from the apoptotic center are weak as compared with their intrinsic activities.
-In this case, the surface stress is given by:
+In our experiments, we also observed the slowdown of propagation and decay in the peak magnitude at the second stage ($>20$ min).
+This deviation at such late stage from the simple surface stress results could also be explained by our theory if the spatial distribution and dynamics of the surface stress field $S(r,t)$ is comprehensively modeled (see sections S2.2 and S2.3, in which we provide its possible examples).